ShawnDriscoll/Heroes-of-Aegypt-RPG-CharGen/README.rst

 at this time.

-Part of the Expedition to Ancient Aegypt RPG, which was written by R. Joshua Holland.
+Part of the Expedition to Ancient Aegypt!
+RPG, written by R. Joshua Holland.
 Copyright 2021 - 2022, Total Party Skills.
 https://www.drivethrurpg.com/product/371713/Expedition-to-Ancient-Aegypt